ghoti143/resume/README.md

 I created a training video to assist EOS account holders with securely generating a key pair for their EOS account.

 **[ANC Explorer](http://www.arlingtoncemetery.mil/Explore-the-Cemetery/Find-a-Grave)**
 I assisted in the creation of a suite of applications that allows the public to search grave sites at Arlington National Cemetery.
-The application I focused on was written in Adobe Flex, communicates with an ESRI ArcGIS Server, and was deployed to the web and multiple onsite kiosks.
+While the Adobe Flex version I helped author is no longer live, the JavaScript version accessible at the above link carries forth its legacy.

 ## Education